 And this is the same logic that cybersecurity insurance firms follow.
-It’s well-advised to get CS insurance when there’s a lot at stake, and it may keep your mind at ease when it comes to ransomware examples and cybercrimes.
+It’s well-advised to get CS insurance when there’s a lot at stake, and it may keep your mind at ease when you remember ransomware attack vector examples and past, notable cybercrimes.
 However, if a CS insurance firm finds that you did not take the necessary steps to fend off potential attacks, they won’t reimburse you for the losses.

-According to Belo, good digital security includes both technical and technological measures, such as controlled access, zero trust, automation, etc. In addition, organizational or human measures, such as training, enacting policies and procedures, and so on, so that each employee knows how to act safely.
-When you combine these two approaches, you reduce the number of attack surfaces, i.e., vulnerabilities, as well as the potential attack vectors from different types of ransomware.
+According to Belo, good digital security includes both technical or technological measures such as controlled access, zero trust, automation, etc., as well as organizational, or human measures such as training, enacting policies and procedures, and so on, so that each employee knows how to act safely.
+When you combine these two approaches, you reduce the number of attack surfaces, i.e. vulnerabilities, and thus potential ransomware attack vectors.